d-murashkin/slice_merge/README.md

 ```python
 sliced_image.list_tiles()
 ```
-Let's apply a simple funtion that returns the Red channel of a RGB imput image.
+Let's apply a simple function that returns the Red channel of a RGB input image.
 First, define the function:
 ```python
 def get_red_channel(img):